Is your cat eating everything in sight? Is your cat old or a kitten, overweight or underweight?

 #13: Brain Tumor

 Very rarely, a brain tumor will push on the part of the brain that controls hunger and satiation.
 This would need to be diagnosed by an MRI or a CT scan.

 Depending on the specifics of the tumor, it can be treated with radiation, surgery and/or chemotherapy.

 Seizures and other unexplained behavior changes would indicate that a brain tumor may be the cause of your cat’s uncontrollable hunger.

 Last but not least, begging for food may simply be your cat’s way of asking attention from you.
 Your cat has possibly learned that begging for food was the best way to get affection from you.

 Try determining if your cat is actually hungry or just wants your undivided attention.

 How To Solve Your Problem?

-It is likely that there is an underlying cause if your cat is extremely hungry.
+As explained, it is likely that there is an underlying cause if your cat is extremely hungry.
 You must look for the reason why your pet behaves that way and seek treatment.
-Neglecting your cat may lead to weight loss and affect his welfare.
+Neglecting this may lead to weight loss and affect your cat’s welfare.

-Always check the label of your cat’s food to make sure that the food meets the right amount of calories your cat needs for its weight, and if you are providing enough high-quality food and your cat is still hungry, then seek the advice of your veterinarian.
+Always check the label to make sure that the food meets the right amount of calories your cat needs based on weight.
+And if you are providing enough high-quality food and your cat is still hungry, then, seek the advice of your veterinarian.